cibotech/scalastan/README.md

 ```

 Before the model can be run, all inputs must be assigned.
 To assign different inputs, the `reset` method
 must be called.
-Using the `reset` method will clear all assigned inputs, allowing the model to be run
+Using the `reset` method will clear all assigned inputs and initial values, allowing the
-multiple times with different inputs.
+model to be run multiple times with different inputs.
+The `reset` method, like the `withData`
+method, returns an updated copy of the model.

 Initial Values
 --------------